 What makes a good small bathroom design?
-Aside from a bathroom’s layout, lighting, and accessibility, colour is an important factor when it comes to creating your desired vibe.
+Aside from a bathroom’s layout, lighting, and accessibility, colour is an important factor when it comes to creating the desired vibe for your small bathroom.

 Think about other bathrooms you’ve walked into before.
 Chances are, the owners have used colour strategically to evoke a certain atmosphere – from a soft, earthy palette at a day spa, to opulent jewel tones in an expensive hotel bathroom.

-Whether you’re a complete beginner at interior design or want a deeper understanding of colour theory, here’s a quick primer on the basics and some trending colour schemes to get you brainstorming.
+Whether you’re a complete beginner at interior design or want a deeper understanding of colour theory, here’s a quick primer on the basics and some trending colour schemes to get you brainstorming for your small bathroom design.

 How different colours impact your mood